top of page

 Lactic acid is an organic acid produced during the fermentation process.
 It creates the tart flavor of fermented foods.
 Chemically, lactic acid is a byproduct of glucose metabolism when bacteria convert carbohydrates into energy under anaerobic (non-oxygen) conditions.

-Lactic acid has important functions in in the preservation of food.
+Lactic acid has important functions in food preservation.
 It lowers the pH, creating an environment to inhibit spoilage-causing microbes, while also providing distinctive flavors and textures.
+In some food and drink processes, bacteria like these work together with yeast.

-Lactic acid bacteria (LAB) have great impact on food and health.
-They create tangy yogurt and kimchi, and Miss Muffet would not have her curds and whey without them.
+Lactic acid bacteria (LAB) also create tangy yogurt and kimchi.
+Little Miss Muffet would not have her curds and whey without them.

 Cheese curds are a prime ingredient in the Quebec specialty poutine